 Q: Is it possible to use my flat 2d photo to create 3d lenticular print.

-A: Yes it is, you can use almost any 2d photo and we will give it that 3d effect apperance.
+A: Yes it is, you can use almost any 2d photo and we will give it that 3d effect appearance.
 We use software to create the illusion of 3d depth.

-Q: Is there a recommended viewing distance for your images.
+Q: Is there a recommended viewing distance for your lenticular images.

-A: Yes there are recommended viewing distances for images.
+A: Yes there are recommended viewing distances for lenticular images.

 In order to get the best viewing quality out of our images we recommend these viewing distances: